muhac/chinese-holidays-calendar/README.md

 Subscription link of public holidays in mainland China

-> Calendar data updated at 9:04 on December 31, 2023
+> Calendar data updated at 9:05 on January 1, 2024

 ## Demo